iagoleal/eliza/README.md

 | `:newkey`                         | try rules for next keyword on the stack             |
 | `=<word>`                         | try rules for keyword `<word>`                      |
 | `<word> ... $<number> ... <word>` | interpolate `<number>`th word on the list on string |

+## Differences to the original implementation

+I began by following Weizenbaum's paper by heart but later diverged on some implementation details.
+This is a list of what's different:

+- Scripts are JSON files instead of MAD-SLIP files.
+- There are many greetings and goodbyes options.
+- Reassembly rules are chosen randomly after a given decomposition rule match, whereas in the original, the bot keeps a state and cycles through them.
+- Any keyword can be used as a memory transformation, not just one.

 ## References
 <a id="1">[1]</a>